jayakrishna1509/23R-JavaScript-Assignments/README.md

 * Assignment-16: Add a delete button for each todo in JavaScript using DOM.

-* Assignment-17: Implement the delete button with the confirm method and the edit button in the to-do list using DOM.
+* Assignment-17: BOM Introduction in JavaScript.